GitHub Actionslink

 Workflow descriptions and statuslink

-Package testslink
+"PkgCI" - Package builds and testslink

 These workflows build packages from source then run test suites using them.